 CSS Background Images

-The EERE template uses Cascading Style Sheets (CSS) to present background images that add to the aesthetic appeal of the page, but do not add any real meaning to the content.
+Cascading Style Sheets (CSS) are used to show background images that add to the aesthetic appeal of the page, but do not add any real meaning to the content.
 Because they do not add any meaning, these CSS background images do not require alt text.
 If you are using a CSS background image that does add meaning to the page, it should be coded as a regular image with alt text.